-The key to the whole strategy is a wonky little feature of 401(k) accounts known as "in-service withdrawals".
+The key to the whole strategy is a feature of SOME 401(k) accounts known as "in-service withdrawals".

-All but the most liberal of 401(k)s will lock down the money that you contribute on the elective deferral side, but a fair amount of accounts will allow in-service withdrawals of certain types of money – usually rollovers from previous employers and (more importantly) after tax contributions.
+All but the most liberal of 401(k)s will lock down the money that you contribute on the elective deferral side.
+However, a fair amount of accounts will allow in-service withdrawals of certain types of money.
+This is usually rollovers from previous employers and (more importantly) after tax contributions.

-Step 3 – Profit From the Mega Roth IRA Backdoor!
+If You Have the Ingredients: Profit From the Mega Roth IRA Backdoor

 Go avoid taxes in a completely legal way with the Mega Backdoor Roth IRA, you patriot!